 How an Elopement Ceremony Works

-A question I get asked all the time, is how does an elopement ceremony even work- is it a legal way to get married?
+As an elopement photographer, a question I get asked all the time, is how does an elopement ceremony even work- is it a legal way to get married?
 If you're wondering the same thing, you're not alone.

 As adventure elopements become a more popular way to get married, the logistics of how everything works still isn't incredibly clear- leaving a lot of questions unanswered.
-Planning your ceremony and ensuring you actually get legally married is key.
+Planning your ceremony and ensuring you actually get legally married is key!

 But first, I want to address a common misconception surrounding legalities on your elopement day.
 You actually don't have to sign any paperwork on your elopement day.
 Many couples choose to complete the legal paperwork at home either before or after their actual elopement day for ease of mind and simplicity. specially if you're eloping abroad, the paperwork in different states and countries can require vastly different things.
 If you want to make it simple, sign the paperwork at home before your actual elopement day.
 This is also known as a "commitment ceremony"

 The day you get married is when you say your vows to your partner and commit the rest of your life to them- not when you fill out a bunch of paperwork.

-However, if you do want to get legally married on your elopement day- it is absolutely essential that you make sure you have everything to make it legal.
+If you do want to get legally married on your elopement day- it is absolutely essential that you make sure you have everything to make it legal.
 Be sure to do your research on local marriage laws of your chosen elopement destination!
 Requirements vary state by state, and you want to be prepared.
 A great resource for the United States is https://www.usmarriagelaws.com/.
 This website has everything you need to know about marriage laws in each state, and where to find more resources.

 Things you'll want to know: